Census Returns: A short history

-The 1911 census has a key difference from its predecessors.
-It is the first one where the individual forms filled in by each family are available, rather than the enumerators' books that brought them all together and listed different households on the same page.
+The 1911 and 1921 censuses had a key difference from their predecessors.
+The individual forms filled in by each family are available, rather than the enumerators' books that brought them all together and listed different households on the same page.
 It means you can read your ancestors' original handwriting and see the head of the household’s signature.

 1841, taken for the night of 6th June

 1851, taken for the night of 30th March

 1861, taken for the night of 7th April